sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 ### Where do I submit a Google News sitemap?

 You can submit your Google News sitemap via Google Search Console.
-For more information, see Google's publisher documentation on [Google News Sitemaps](https://support.google.com/news/publisher-center/answer/74288).
+For more information, see Google's publisher documentation on [Google News Sitemaps](https://developers.google.com/search/docs/advanced/sitemaps/news-sitemap).

+### The Google News sitemap is empty!

+The Google News sitemap will only be populated with Articles assigned the "News Article" Article Type.
+You can adjust the Article Type on a per-post basis for supported post types under "Structure."

+[Google News sitemaps documentation](https://developers.google.com/search/docs/advanced/sitemaps/news-sitemap) states that articles older than two days should be removed.
+Articles extension uses a grace period of 2.5 days.

+If you have not published a News Article in the past two and a half days, the sitemap will be empty.

 ### Does Bing support the Google News sitemap?